RicoLeehdu/SISeg/README.md

 ## 📑 Citation

-If you find Inf-CLIP useful for your research and applications, please cite using this BibTeX:
+If you find SISeg useful for your research and applications, please cite using this BibTeX:
 ```bibtex

 ```